Breeds and breed differences is a

 consistent producers and well adapted to farm production.

-very good quality but feet generally require a lot of maintenance.
+good quality but feet generally require more maintenance than I'd

-improve the growth and vigor of my flock.
-They are
+to improve the growth and vigor of my flock.
+They are adequate

-adequate mothers, moderately prolific with average milk production
+mothers, moderately prolific with average milk production and very

-and very high growth rates.
-Wool is fair quality and feet
+high growth rates.
+Wool is fair quality and feet usually

-usually require little maintenance.
-Suffolks cross very well with Friesians.
+require little maintenance.
+Suffolks cross very well with

-with older ewes usually exceeding 230 lbs at BCS = 3.
-This
+age, with older ewes usually exceeding 230 lbs at BCS = 3.

 17% Friesian -